atelier-saulx/selva/docs/set_query.md

 The _text_ type accepts depends on whether the top level operator `$language` has been set.

-If `$langauge is set`, _text_ fields only accept string values, and the value is set in the language field of the _text_ entry corresponding to the language.
+If `$langauge` is set, _text_ fields only accept string values, and the value is set in the language field of the _text_ entry corresponding to the language.

 ```javascript
 const result = await client.set({